 Medical Imaging Services

 Radiology is the area of medicine that utilizes X-rays, radioactive tracers and ultrasonic waves to detect, diagnose and guide treatment of numerous diseases and injuries.
 Developments in technology, computers and science are further advancing the capability to image inner body structures, tissues and organs.
 The dynamic images that radiology provides are essential to both physicians and patients, thanks to their realistic depiction of the anatomy, functions and abnormalities within the body.
 Radiologists can interpret imaging studies, act as consultants to other specialists and perform interventional procedures.
-Rancho Springs Medical Center offers several types of radiological procedures.
+Southwest Healthcare Rancho Springs Hospital offers several types of radiological procedures.

 Ultrasound or sonography, uses high frequency sound waves to see inside the body.
 A device that acts like a microphone and speaker is placed in contact with the body using ultrasound gel to transmit the sound.
 As the sound waves pass through the body, echoes are produced and bounce back to the transducer.
 These echoes can help doctors determine the location of a structure or abnormality, as well as information about its make up.
 Ultrasound is a painless way to examine internal organs such as the heart, liver, blood vessels, breast, kidney or gall bladder, and is most commonly known for its ability to examine a fetus in the mother’s womb.